 How to install Risksheet into existing project (Drive pilot)

-• Setup work item type "risk"
+Set up work item type "risk"

-• Setup document type "riskSpecification"
+Set up document type "riskSpecification"

-• each risk sheet is associated with a single live document (some data - upstream/downstream objects can be stored outside);
+• Each risk sheet is associated with a single live document (some data - upstream/downstream objects can be stored outside)

-Note: In case multiple document types will be used for the Risksheet, you can specify them as mentioned below:
+In case multiple document types will be used for the Risksheet, you can specify them as mentioned below:

 nextedy.risksheet.riskDocumentType=(softwareReqSpecification riskSpecification)

-• Add the Risksheet tool to the sidebar
+Add the Risksheet tool to the sidebar

-For this tutorial, we will call it "Risk Analysis".
-Select the “Risk Specification” type for it and fill in the rest of the fields.
+3. Select the “Risk Specification” type for it and fill in the rest of the fields

-• Configure the "templateDoc" (of type Enum:Document) custom field for a document.
-This custom field holds the connection between a document and its template.
+• This custom field holds the connection between a document and its template

-Open Administration -> Documents & Pages -> Document Custom fields -> Risk Specification
+• Open Administration > Documents & Pages > Document Custom fields > Risk Specification

 After that, you will see this template field on the right side of your LiveDoc under the Document properties.

-• From a list of different templates, you should make sure that you select the "Risk/Risk Analysis" template.
-That's how this LiveDoc will become a template for other risksheets.
+From a list of different templates, you should make sure that you select the "Risk/Risk Analysis" template.
+That's how this LiveDoc will become a template for other Risksheets.

 nextedy.risksheet.risksheetTemplatePath=Risks/Risk Analysis

-• Now it is time to use this template.
-Click on "Create new Blank Risk analysis", give it a name and select the desired template.
+Now it is time to use this template.
+Click on "+ New Blank Document", give it a name, and select the desired template.
+This way, you will have as many Risksheets as you need coming from one template only.

-• So as to keep in order all your Risksheets, we highly recommend creating them from a Risksheet topic as mentioned above.
+To keep in order all your Risksheets, we highly recommend creating them from a Risksheet topic as mentioned above.

-• Now we need to configure how the risksheet aligns with your data model
+Now we need to configure how the Risksheet aligns with your data model.

-Note: you may see some differences in the configuration of the Risksheet for the Drive Pilot project that you created right now and the FMEA template project which is also based on Drive Pilot.
+Note: You may see some differences in the configuration of the Risksheet for the Drive Pilot project that you created right now and the FMEA template project which is also based on Drive Pilot.
 We slightly simplified some moments on purpose in order to not make this article too complex.
 The functionality is the same, but you can check the differences whenever you wish.

 Was this article helpful?